MarcoLodini/windows365/Windows365/enterprise/set-conditional-access-policies.md

 By using Conditional Access policies, you can apply the right access controls when needed to keep your organization secure and stay out of your user's way when not needed.

-How often a user is prompted to reauthenticate depends on [Microsoft Entra session lifetime configuration settings](/entra/identity/authentication/concepts-azure-multi-factor-authentication-prompts-session-lifetime#azure-ad-session-lifetime-configuration-settings).
+How often a user is prompted to reauthenticate depends on [Microsoft Entra Conditional Access adaptive session lifetime policies](/entra/identity/conditional-access/concept-session-lifetime).
 While remembering credentials is convenient, it can also make deployments for Enterprise scenarios using personal devices less secure.
 To protect your users, you can make sure the client asks for Microsoft Entra multi-factor authentication credentials more frequently.
 You can use Conditional Access sign-in frequency to configure this behavior.

 ## Assign a Conditional Access policy for Cloud PCs